Building a Deep Sky Astrophotography Kit

 Choosing a Telescope

-Refractors are lightweight, portable, and do not require an equatorial mount with a hefty payload to operate.
-In comparison, A Newtonian reflector will offer much more aperture at a lower price, but will also be much more demanding in terms of maintenance and operation.
+Refractors are lightweight, portable, and do not require an equatorial mount with a hefty payload capacity to operate.
+In comparison, a Newtonian reflector will offer much more aperture at a lower price, but will also be much more demanding in terms of maintenance and operation.

-Entry level equatorial mounts such as the Celestron Advanced VX can effortlessly carry the telescope and all of the photography extras in this range.
+Entry-level equatorial telescope mounts such as the Sky-Watcher HEQ5 can effortlessly carry the telescope and all of the photography extras in this range.
 You cannot beat the portability and ease of use of this design.

 Here is a look at my first “successful” imaging rig.
 This little 80mm refractor captured many iconic targets from the Eagle Nebula to the North America Nebula.
 As you can see, the imaging equipment (including the autoguiding combo) is small and lightweight.
 This allows for better tracking and puts less stress on the mount.